AravindhVishnu/Build-Examples/README.md

 # Build-Examples
 Simple project build examples using GNU Make and CMake/Ninja for Linux and Windows.

-This build example project can be used as a starting point when developing medium/large projects containing an application and several static- and shared libraries.
+This build example project can be used as a starting point when developing small/medium sized projects containing an application and several static- and shared libraries.

 Tools:
 - Visual Studio Code is used as editor.